 Attendees are invited to arrive from 2.30pm for refreshments and to view the market place of stalls celebrating equality and diversity and providing information about Derbyshire Healthcare services.
 The formal meeting starts at 4pm.
 There will also be an opportunity to meet and speak to Trust governors.

-Anyone who would like to attend or raise a question to be answered at the meeting should email email@example.com or call 01332 623723.
+Anyone who would like to raise a question to be answered at the meeting should email email@example.com or call 01332 623723.

 Children and young people's services

 Learn about our services for people with a learning disability